mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 The note says, “Wu is filled with embarrassment, forcing himself to be astute.
 As it turns out, he gropes without finding.”

 According to the Emperor’s feeling, maybe he tried to be astute ... because he trusts in himself.
-He has studied Buddhism [for a long time], and building the temples, educating the monks; that’s why he’s proud of himself, so much.
+He has studied Buddhism for a long time, and building the temples, educating the monks; that’s why he’s proud of himself, so much.
 Still, he is continuing acting, trying to be smart.

 ##### 44:44